nagydani/seedling/seed/README.md

 ### Parsing

 Seed sources consist of *lines* (not exceeding 64 characters) terminated by either `LF` or `CR LF` sequences.
-Lines consist of *words* delimited by one or more *whitespace*: any character with ASCII codes below that of the exclamation mark !, excluding 0, which is not allowed in Seed source.
+Lines consist of *words* delimited by one or more *whitespace* (blanks, ASCII code 32).
 Words cosist of *printable ASCII* characters in the range between ! and ~ (inclusive) and must be at most 30 characters long.
+Seed is case-sensitive, thus Foo, FOO and foo are three different words.

 ### Seed Execution

-Seed starts in *interpreter mode*, reading a line from the input, iterating through its words and executing the corresponding computation for each one.
+Seed starts in *interpreter mode*, reading a line from the input, iterating through its words and executing the corresponding computation (called *interpreter mode behavior*) for each one.
 In the beginning only the words specified in this document are allowed in Seed source; all other words must be ultimately defined in terms of these.

 Computations in Seed may *succeed* or *fail* (see below for more details), however, all computations in Seed source must succeed.

 The behavior of Seed in case of encountering undefined words or failing computations is undefined.
 Sensible